LNER Class U1: Operation

 The U1, numbered 2395, was initially allocated to Barnsley shed but due to the restricted layout there was transferred to Mexborough on 17 October 1925.
 The locomotive was used to bank heavy trains up the Worsborough Bank, making up to 18 return trips each day; a typical train consisted of an LNER Class O4 locomotive with 60+ loaded coal wagons then an assisting engine at the rear, usually another O4 or an Ex-GCR Class 1B, and finally the U1.
 The U1 was attached at Wentworth Junction at the bottom of the bank, and pushed for the 3+1/2 mi to West Silkstone Junction at the top where it would be detached, while the assisting engine would normally continue as far as Dunford Bridge.
 Prior to the introduction of the U1 a further two O4 locos would have been used for this work although the additional effort required to operate such a large locomotive as the U1 was not appreciated by the crew; "Twice the work but the same sodding pay" summing up their opinion.

-With its huge size and 79 ft 1 in wheelbase, the U1 rode well and a commodious cab was provided.
-Unfortunately, this did not help when negotiating the two Silkstone tunnels just before the top of the Worsborough Bank.
-Being the last of three steam locos to enter the tunnel, the atmosphere on the footplate with heat, steam and smoke was "close to hell".
-To try to overcome this, gas masks were provided for the crew connected via a pipe to a vent at rail level, but the crews objected to sharing these for reasons of hygiene and continued to use the time-honoured method of covering the nose and mouth with a wet handkerchief.
+With its large size and 79 ft 1 in wheelbase, the U1 rode well and a spacious cab was provided.
+However this did not help when passing the two Silkstone tunnels just before the top of the Worsborough Bank.
+Being the last of three steam locos to enter the tunnel, the footplate conditions with heat, steam and smoke were "close to hell".
+To overcome this, gas masks were provided for the crew connected via a pipe to a vent at rail level, but the crews objected to sharing these for reasons of hygiene and continued to simply cover their mouths and noses with a wet handkerchief.

 The locomotive itself was adequate but not successful enough for further development, and drawings for a revolving coal bunker made by Beyer, Peacock in 1930 were not pursued.
 Indeed, the design did have some expensive flaws; soft water resulted in the boiler being retubed in 1926, firebox damage was diagnosed in 1927 and 1928, and the loco was out of service for nine months during 1930 during which time some modifications were carried out and a new firebox fitted.
 After this the loco itself settled down to working its regular beat up and down Worsborough Bank, despite continued steaming problems and a definite susceptibility to poor quality coal.
 It was renumbered 9999 in the LNER renumbering scheme of 1946, and became 69999 on the creation of British Railways in 1948.